datct00/Face-recognition-app-using-Streamlit/README.md

 4. Deployed app on Streamlit Cloud.
 [Click here](https://datct00-face-recognition-app-using-streamlit-tracking-sel9ym.streamlit.app/) to watch a demo of the app.

-## Contributing
-Contributions are always welcome!
-If you would like to contribute to this project, please open an issue to discuss your ideas or submit a pull request.

-## License
+## Contact
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+If you have any questions, feel free to contact me via email: `chungtiendat8102000@gmail.com`